-VISTA RIDGE METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022
+VISTA RIDGE METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2023

+Net Change in Fund Balances - Total Governmental Funds

+Amounts reported for governmental activities in the statement of activities are different because:

+Governmental funds report capital outlays as expenditures.
+In the statement of activities capital outlay is not reported as an expenditure.
+However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
+Therefore, this is the amount of capital outlay, depreciation and dedication of capital assets to other governments, in the current period.

-Net Change in Fund Balances - Governmental Funds \$ (446,282) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense Capital Outlay Depreciation 545,659 (64,302) The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Capital Outlay 267,016 Depreciation Expense (157,609)

+The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of government funds.
 Neither transaction, however, has any effect on net position.

+Bond Principal 1,125,000

-Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-The net effect of these differences in the treatment of long-term debt and related items is as follows: Principal Payments 2,410,000 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Prepaid Bond Insurance (9,327) Amortization on Bond Premium 78,708 Amortization on Cost of Refunding (149,106) Accrued Interest on Bonds Payable - Change in Liability 9,235
+Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

+Accrued Interest Payable - Change in Liability 4,219 Prepaid Bond Insurance (9,058) Amortization of Bond Premium 77,083 Amortization of Cost of Bond Refunding (144,551)

-Change in Net Position of Governmental Activities
+Changes in Net Position of Governmental Activities \$ 2,240,077

-VISTA RIDGE METROPOLITAN DISTRICT GENERAL FUND - STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2022
+VISTA RIDGE METROPOLITAN DISTRICT GENERAL FUND - STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2023